"Integrity is doing the right thing, even when no one is watching."

 Near Enemies: False Versions

 Rigid moralism: Strict rule-following, harsh judgment.
-True integrity lives what you know, not to dominate others.
+True integrity lives what we know, not to dominate others.

 Image of integrity: Wanting to look mature while ignoring uncomfortable truths.
 True integrity cares more about reality than appearance.